dtinth/jamulus-discord-glue/README.md

 - When someone listens on the Discord channel, start streaming sound from Jamulus to Discord.
 - When no one is listening on the Discord channel, stop streaming.
+- While streaming is active, chat messages will be relayed from Jamulus to Discord and vice versa.